ibpsa/project1-boptest/data/README.md

 - ``inputs.txt``: html code documenting the inputs
-- ``measurements.txt``: html code documenting the outputs In order to run the script deploy the BOPTEST testcase, the deployment guide is in the README file in the root directory.
+- ``measurements.txt``: html code documenting the outputs In order to run the script deploy the BOPTEST testcase, the deployment guide is in the ``README.md`` file in the root directory.
 Then open a terminal in the data folder and run the script ``python get_html_IO.py``.